Ludo King

-Ludo King is an free-to-play mobile game application developed by Gametion Technologies Pvt Ltd, a game studio based in Navi Mumbai, India.
+Ludo King is an Indian free-to-play mobile game application developed by Gametion Technologies Pvt Ltd, a game studio based in Navi Mumbai, India.
 Gametion is owned by Vikash Jaiswal.
-It is developed on the Unity game engine and is available on Android, iOS, Kindle, Windows Phone and Microsoft Windows platforms.
-The game is a modernization of the board game, Ludo, which in turn is based on the ancient Indian game of Pachisi.
+The game is developed on the Unity game engine and is available on Android, iOS, Kindle, Windows Phone and Microsoft Windows platforms.
+The game is a modernization of the board game Ludo, which is based on the ancient Indian game of Pachisi.

-Ludo King was released on February 20, 2016, on the Apple App Store, and has consistently ranked No. 1 in the Top Free Games Section of both the Apple App Store and the Google Play Store. dIt is the first Indian gaming app to pass 500 million downloads.
-Ludo King is played in 30 countries and available in 14 languages.
+Ludo King was released on February 20, 2016, on the Apple App Store, and since then it has consistently ranked No. 1 in the Top Free Games Section of both the Apple App Store and the Google Play Store.
+It is the first Indian gaming app to cross 1 billion downloads.
+In 2021, Ludo King was being played in 30 countries and was available in 15 languages.

 Gameplay

-Ludo King is based on the board game, Ludo, which is derived from the ancient Indian game of Pachisi.
 The objective of the game is to move 4 tokens from the starting point around the board to the center of the board, also known as home.
 The first person to do this wins the game.

 Ludo King has four modes: vs Computer, Local Mode (i.e. pass and play), Online Multiplayer (play with other players around the world) and Private Multiplayer (play with friends in private rooms).
 In the vs Computer mode, the player can play offline against the computer AI; in Local Mode, multiple players can play together offline; in Online Multiplayer, users can play with other players online but have no choice over who their players are; and in Private Multiplayer, a user can play with multiple players online and can choose the other players.
 Here, the players can choose to play with their Facebook friends on the online mode, and can play with up to 6 players in the local multiplayer mode.